 PIWAAI's wash component also includes the elements of hygiene and sanitation as an essential part of preventing and protecting community health and aims to invest in strengthening community hygiene and sanitation through technical assistance.
 To ensure the project constructed WSS are maintained and safeguarded, selected Village maintenance workers (VMWs) and WUC members are trained on repair, maintenance, and smooth operation of WUC.
 Thus, in the first year, 9 VMWs were trained, 3 each from each WSS, while in the second year 12 VWMs (4 women) were trained, 2 from each WSS.
-On the other hand, 15 WUC members were trained in the first year and 18 WUC members in the second year and 13 in the third year were trained to ensure sustainable operation and management of the WSS.
-Sanitation and hygiene training along with menstrual hygiene management training was provided to 21 WUC members, field level activists of the community, and women beneficiaries of both the years.
+On the other hand, 15 WUC members were trained in the first year, 18 WUC members in the second year and 13 in the third year were trained to ensure sustainable operation and management of the WSS.
+Sanitation and hygiene training along with menstrual hygiene management training was provided to WUC members, field-level activists of the community, and women beneficiaries in all three years.

 Learn more about how PIWAAI had irrigated new hope in Balefi.

-PIWAAI Agriculture Component mainly comprises of the formation of 28 farmers' group, providing technical training on seasonal and off seasonal vegetable production, aiding them with agricultural inputs, supporting farmers in marketing through marketing training and establishment of collection centers and points.
+PIWAAI Agriculture Component mainly comprised of the formation of 30 farmers' group, providing technical training on seasonal and off seasonal vegetable production, aiding them with agricultural inputs, supporting farmers in marketing through marketing training and establishment of collection centers and points.
 Exposure visits to different areas in Nepal was also the central part of the project to enhance knowledge of farmers.
 It also focused on promoting linkage between traders, farmers, and the local government.
-Working with small holder farmers in developing their capabilities to prioritize, plan and implement development opportunities is the central thrust of the project implementation strategy.
+Working with small holder farmers in developing their capabilities to prioritize, plan and implement development opportunities was the central thrust of the project implementation strategy.